kimjeffsj/JK-Notes-Mobile/README.md

 # JK Notes Mobile

-JK Notes Mobile is based on JK Notes Web, used ejs and node.js to build, that transfer toa mobile note-taking application built with React Native and Express.js.
+JK Notes Mobile is based on JK Notes Web, used ejs and node.js to build, that transfer to mobile note-taking application built with React Native and Express.js.

 ## Key Features